codehsbooks/apjava/Classes-And-Object-Oriented-Programming/polymorphism.md

 - **Method Overriding: ** Allows us to call the correct implementation of a method across multiple objects that share the same superclass.

-- **Upcasting: ** Occurs when the reference variable of a super class refers to the object of the subclass.
+- **Upcasting: ** Occurs when the reference variable of a superclass refers to the object of the subclass.
 This allows us to go from a low level class type to a higher level one.
 <br>
 (ex: `Animal fox = new Fox();`, `Animal dog = new Dog();`)